ChengyuanSha/SMILE/docs/source/index.rst

 Introduction
 ------------

-   `It is not the strongest of the species that survives, nor the most intelligent that survives.
-   It is the one that is most adaptable to change.
-   --- Charles Darwin`

 Linear Genetic Programming (LGP) is a paradigm of genetic programming that employs a representation of linearly sequenced instructions.
 A population of diverse candidate models is initialized randomly and will improve prediction accuracy gradually using random sampled training set through a number of generations.